About the Master of Business Administration (M.B.A.)

 Language.
 The TOEFL may be waived for graduates of four-year university

 programs whose language of instruction is English if the university is located

 in a non-English speaking country.
 Applicants who are not Canadian citizens and

 whose mother tongue is not English may be asked to demonstrate an English

 language competency beyond the submission of the TOEFL score.
 A minimum score

-Internet-based test with each component score not less than 20, is required.
+Internet-based test (iBT; 600 for the paper-based test (PBT)) with each component score not less than 20 is required.